nirvdrum/native-image-playground/README.md

 Once _libployglot_ is built, you can compile and invoke the C launcher.
 There is no Java code or build process necessary for this profile. _libpolyglot_ exposes all of the functionality needed to call into a Truffle language.
 Moreover, the native polyglot API allows sending polyglot messages to a Truffle language without needing to use Truffle Java-based API.
-The launcher script provides implementations of the Haverstein distance formula in JavaScript and Ruby, mostly to illustrate how _libpolyglot_ supports multiple languages.
+The launcher script provides implementations of the Haversine distance formula in JavaScript and Ruby, mostly to illustrate how _libpolyglot_ supports multiple languages.
 When invoking the launcher you must provide the language to use as the first argument.
 Acceptable values are "js" and "ruby" (case-sensitive).